NURSING (BSN) (51.3801)

 6. Registered Nurse License, clear and active.

-7. General education courses start every 8 weeks and Nursing Core Courses every 16 weeks (Winter, Summer and Fall)
+7. General education courses start every 8 weeks and Nursing Core Courses every 8 weeks.

 Foreign Physicians Admission Requirements